Brianne Moncrief

 Brianne Moncrief is an American soap opera actress.
 She was best known for the role of Colby Chandler on All My Children.

 The role of Colby Chandler on All My Children was Moncrief's first television job as a series regular, and she was hired to replace actress Ambyr Childers, who had originated the role.
 She first aired on May 7, 2008, but her contract was not picked up in November 2009.
-Moncrief has also taken on directing and producing.
-She lives in Los Angeles.